 Master of Science (MSc), University College of Osteopathy

 Professional body accreditation

 The Master of Science (MSc) in Osteopathy (pre-registration) has Recognised Qualification status with the General Osteopathic Council (GOsC).
 As an approved course provider, all students who successfully graduate from the UCO's MSc course are eligible to apply for registration, however the final decision rests with the General Osteopathic Council (GOsC).
 Further information about the GOsC and their policies can be found at www.osteopathy.org.uk.

 Students have access to a variety of resources at the UCO to support learning.
 These include a recently refurbished library with an extensive collection of osteopathic recources, an ergonomic IT suite, spaces for group and independent study, practice rooms, a student union and common room, and the UCO Clinic.
 Students also have access to our virtual learning environment (VLE) and Anatomy TV.

 You will be supported by the Course Leader, Unit Leaders and the programme teaching team.
 The UCO also has a dedicated Student Support team who are on hand to provide advice and guidance on a range of issues, including learning and welfare, budgeting and finance, disability and dyslexia, pastoral care, bereavement and personal issues, as well as counselling.
 Find out more.

 Costs & financial support

-The tuition fee for Home and EU students for the 2020-21 academic year (2020 entry) on this course is £9,700; for international students and those who are eligible to be charged ‘Overseas’ fees it is £11,100.
-More details on course fees, discounts and payment plans for this course, as well as a copy of our Tuition Fee Policy, can be found on our course fees page.
+The course fee for Home/UK students for the 2022-23 academic year (2022 entry) on this course is £9,700; for Overseas/EU students it is £11,100.
+More details on course fees, discounts and payment plans for this course, as well as a copy of our Course Fee Policy, can be found on our course fees page.

 Students should be aware that there may be some additional costs to consider when budgeting for the course.